On this page

 // Remove CanCreate

-Permissions result = Permissions.CanUpsert & ~Permissions.CanCreate;
+var result = Permissions.CanUpsert & ~Permissions.CanCreate;

 csharp

-bool hasCreate = Permissions.CanUpsert.HasFlag(Permissions.CanCreate);
+bool hasPermission = Permissions.CanUpsert.HasFlag(Permissions.CanCreate);

-// Traditional bitwise operation check
+// Traditional bitwise operation approach

-bool hasCreate = (Permissions.CanUpsert & Permissions.CanCreate) == Permissions.CanCreate;
+bool hasPermission = (Permissions.CanUpsert & Permissions.CanCreate) == Permissions.CanCreate;

 Regarding the check for None